tvs-tanmay/ReRo-Hackathon-2024/task_2/README.md

    python sim.py

 5. **Submit Your Solution**
-   - Once you are confident in your PID controller implementation, take screenshots of your plot and copy your `Kp`,`Kd` and `Ki` values in a text file in a folder with your team name and upload the folder to your google drive and send the link of the drive (make sure it is public)
+   - Once you are confident in your PID controller implementation, take a screenshot of your plot and copy your `Kp`,`Kd` and `Ki` values in a text file in a folder with your team name and upload the folder to your google drive and send the link of the drive (make sure it is public)

    ```folder structure
    .└── task_2_<TEAM_NAME>/